Sherlock Holmes and the Deadly Necklace

 Sherlock Holmes and the Deadly Necklace (Sherlock Holmes und das Halsband des Todes) is a 1962 mystery film directed by Terence Fisher and written by Curt Siodmak, based on the characters Sherlock Holmes and Dr. Watson created by Arthur Conan Doyle.
 It stars Christopher Lee as Holmes and Thorley Walters as Watson, along with Senta Berger, Hans Söhnker, Hans Nielsen, and Ivan Desny.

-The film was an international co-production between West German, French, and Italian companies, led by Artur Brauner's CCC Filmkunst.
+Though the film had a British director and lead actors, it was a West German-French-Italian co-production led by Artur Brauner's CCC Filmkunst.
 It was released in West Germany by Constantin Film on November 30, 1962, and received mixed reviews.

 Plot

 The film's plot has Sherlock Holmes and Dr. Watson attempting to recover a stolen necklace, formerly worn by Cleopatra, from Professor Moriarty.
 Holmes tries to convince the police that the professor is a criminal, but his pleadings fall on deaf ears.

 Production

 One-time Universal screenwriter Curt Siodmak (The Wolf Man) wrote the screenplay, based on the characters created by Sir Arthur Conan Doyle.
 The film was intended to be an adaptation of Doyle's final Holmes novel, The Valley of Fear, but only minor elements of this story remained.

 West German producer Artur Brauner originally conceived the film as the first of a German film series.
 The producers' contact with the Arthur Conan Doyle estate led to the estate vetoing their original schemes to set the film in the present day such as the Edgar Wallace German film series and have Dr. Watson played by German comedian Heinz Erhardt.
 Many scenes of the film had to be reshot due to the Doyle estate not approving the dailies.
 Director Terence Fisher wrote memos to Brauner complaining the film was too static and not cinematic enough, leading to many rewrites by various uncredited screenwriters.

-Filming took place in July and August 1962 in Berlin, Dublin, and London.
+Filming took place in July and August 1962 in Dublin, Ireland and Berlin, with some exterior location shooting in London.
 Interiors were shot at Spandau Studios.
 The scenes at Moriarty's house were filmed at Glienicke Palace.
 To ease the process of dubbing the film into multiple languages, the film was shot without sync sound, a common practice in continental Europe at the time.

 Christopher Lee donned a false nose to play the famous detective for the first time.
 For unknown reasons, Lee and the rest of the cast were dubbed.
 Although Sherlock Holmes and the Deadly Necklace was originally filmed in English, the English language audio track was recorded post-production by different actors, mainly American, with Mid-Atlantic accents.
 Lee was dubbed by actor William Kiehl, who also dubbed him in Hercules in the Haunted World (1961) and The Whip and the Body (1963).
 In the German-language version, Lee was dubbed by Harry Wüstenhagen, who was the German voice of Holmes in several other productions including A Study in Terror (John Neville) and The Seven-Per-Cent Solution (Nicol Williamson).

 The film has a jazz score by Martin Slavin.